RajIshu/Operating-System/README.md

 			+ Heads [16]
 			+ Sectors per track [63]

-b.
-Boot Options
+	* Boot Options
-i.
-Boot drive #1 [disk]
+		- Boot drive #1 [disk]
-15. Save the configuration file and open the file in VS Code
+15. Save the configuration file.
+16. Open VS Code.
-16. Install C/C++ and x8664assembly (by fredhappyface) extensions in vs code.
+17. Install C/C++ and x8664assembly (by fredhappyface) extensions in vs code.
-17. Install Rufus which is used to create bootable usb flash drive: https://rufus.ie/en/
+18. Install Rufus which is used to create bootable usb flash drive: https://rufus.ie/en/
-18. Write assembly code (boot.asm) and build script file (build.sh)
+19. Write assembly code (boot.asm) and build script file (build.sh)
-19. After writing codes, open Ubuntu Windows Sub-system and go to the folder where these files are located use cd /mnt/<the local drive>/ command as it will basically mount our local drive to ubuntu.
+20. After writing codes, open Ubuntu Windows Sub-system and go to the folder where these files are located use cd /mnt/<the local drive>/ command as it will basically mount our local drive to ubuntu.
 (Keep these files in the same directory where boot.img file is located.)

 NOTE:
 Mounting the drive and moving to the where it is located is very time-consuming task.
 So, we can take help of aliases.